belleroph0n/Our-Journey/replit.md

 - Multer for file uploads

 **Note**: The application is designed to potentially use Drizzle ORM with PostgreSQL (configuration exists in drizzle.config.ts), but currently relies on file-based storage.
 The database integration may be added later for persistence.

+## Pre-Publishing Review Checklist

+Before publishing the app, verify the following:

+### Localisation (NZ English)
+- [ ] All text uses New Zealand English spelling (e.g., "colour" not "color", "organise" not "organize")
+- [ ] All dates display in DD/MM/YYYY format
+- [ ] All timestamps in logs and documentation use NZ time (Pacific/Auckland, NZDT/NZST)

+### Media Loading
+- [ ] HEIC to JPEG conversion is working correctly (check server logs for conversion messages)
+- [ ] Photos load before videos and audio (priority loading for first 3 photos)
+- [ ] Media loading times remain optimised (Cache-Control headers set, HEIC cache working)
+- [ ] The app can locate and load media items from Google Drive effectively

+### Visual Consistency
+- [ ] All Polaroid photo borders are consistent white (not grey)
+- [ ] Loading placeholders match the Polaroid frame colour
+- [ ] Custom marker icons display correctly on the map

+### Data & Categories
+- [ ] All memories use `categories` property (not `tags`)
+- [ ] Category filtering works correctly for all categories (travel, food, event, family, music)
+- [ ] Food menu sub-filtering by identifier works correctly

+### Documentation
+- [ ] Version number updated in replit.md
+- [ ] Release date updated with NZ timezone
+- [ ] RELEASE_NOTES.md updated with comprehensive feature and version notes
+- [ ] Any breaking changes or important updates noted

+### Functionality
+- [ ] Authentication works with ACCESS_CODE
+- [ ] Google Drive connection established (check logs for "Google Drive connected successfully")
+- [ ] All view states work correctly (auth, landing, map, food-menu, filtered, detail)
+- [ ] Back navigation works correctly from all views